mendix/docs/content/en/docs/control-center/apps.md

 * **Environments** – This tab shows all Mendix Cloud environments.
 For the free Mendix Cloud environment, you can delete the environment on this tab.
 Once the free environment is deleted, all data will be removed.
 However, the app team members can still access the associated app repository in the Developer Portal.
 * **App Roles** – This tab presents the app team roles defined via the **Default App Roles** tab and/or customized for a particular app

-If the app is not a licensed app, you can see the **...** icon on the upper-right corner of the page.
+If the app is not a licensed app, you can see the **More Options** ({{% icon name="three-dots-menu-horizontal" %}}) button on the upper-right corner of the page.
 If the app is active, then you have the options to deactivate the app and delete the app; and if the app is deactivated, then you have the options to activate the app and delete the app.

 {{% alert color="info" %}}
 Deleting and deactivating apps is currently not supported for licensed apps or apps that are not running on Mendix Cloud.
 For the consequences of these operations, see the table in the [Deactivating and Deleting Apps](#deactivate-delete-apps) section.